mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 We pick ROCm for Radeon 7900 XTX and Vulkan for Steamdeck's APU.
 We find that ROCm stack just works out of box and a few more hours to further bring an optimized version, thanks to the productive python development pipeline in MLC.
 We made the following things to use ROCm support from MLC:

 - Reuse the whole MLC pipeline for existing targets (such as CUDA and Metal), including memory planning, operator fusion, etc.
-- Reuse a generic GPU kernel optimization space written in TensorIR and do a quick profiling-guided optimization targeting AMD GPUs.
+- Reuse a generic GPU kernel optimization space written in TVM TensorIR and re-target it to AMD GPUs.
 - Reuse TVM's ROCm code generation flow that generates low-level ROCm kernels through LLVM.
 - Finally, export generated code as a shared or static library that can be invoked by CLI, Python and REST APIs.